publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schLIX–V/m__us_usc_t16_s410xx–1.md

     (a) __In general__

-        The Secretary shall administer the park in accordance with this subchapter and with the provisions of law generally applicable to units of the national park system, including sections 1, 2, 3, and 4 of this title.
+        The Secretary shall administer the park in accordance with this subchapter and with the provisions of law generally applicable to units of the national park system, including sections 1, 2, 3, and 4  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  of this title.

     (b) __Management purposes__